ddprrt/ddprrt.github.io/_posts/2015-10-13-gulp-merge-cdn-files-into-your-pipeline.md

 1. We request the latest jQuery version from the jQuery CDN.
 The `request` package allows for streaming.
 What we get in return is a readable stream.
-2. We create a valid vinyl file object with vinyl source stream This makes it compatible with Gulp
+2. We create a valid vinyl file object with `vinyl-source-stream`.
+This makes it compatible with Gulp
 3. Our main file is selected from the file system as usual
 4. The `merge2` package allows us to combine both streams